 Choosing an Appraiser in Houston Sales

-While lenders typically select appraisers for purchase transactions, understanding their qualifications ensures professional service and accurate valuations.
-Sellers seeking pre-listing appraisals or buyers requesting second opinions should research appraiser credentials.
+Lenders typically select appraisers for purchase transactions.
+Sellers seeking pre-listing appraisals or buyers requesting second opinions should research credentials before ordering a report.

 Professional appraisers must meet licensing requirements and maintain active credentials through continuing education.
 The selection process should prioritize experience, local market knowledge, and professional standing.